HeleneKretzmer/EpigeneticRegulators_MouseGastrulation/README.md

 2. Plot scripts

 Contains all scripts necessary to create the single figure panels from the Source Data files containing the raw data behind all graphs.
+Source Data are deposited at https://oc-molgen.gnz.mpg.de/owncloud/s/F8g3y5F79JZRyof.